By Lord Jonathan Evans

 Organisations need to understand and internalize the valuable lessons learned from the Ukrainian government’s handling of the NotPetya incident.
 While this lesson is ‘state on state’, the key takeaway is that having a well-crafted plan in place, and working with the right partners, will help prevent, prepare, and more quickly recover from cyber attack.
 Companies must embrace this approach and take appropriate measures to develop their own robust strategies for dealing with the threat.

 The warning signs are all here.
 We know there will be ongoing waves of cyber attacks.
-Russia’s ongoing audacious attacks, China’s sustained cyber campaigns, and other geopolitical developments serve as sobering reminders of the urgency to fortify our cyber defences.
+Russia’s ongoing audacious attacks, China’s sustained cyber campaigns, and other geopolitical developments serve as sobering reminders of the urgency to fortify our cyber defenses.

 By developing and implementing comprehensive cyber security strategies and working with the right partners we can prepare ourselves to withstand what we know is coming.